Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Experimental Design

-In this section, we present the seven experimental factors we include in our large-scale simulation study.
-Besides providing details about the configuration of the sampled graphs and the generated datasets, we also present the non-identifiable, nonlinear pattern used for the causal transformation of the parent vertices into child nodes.\\
+In this section, we present the synthetic data-generating process implemented in our study.
+Besides providing details about the configuration of the sampled graphs and i.i.d. datasets, we also present the non-identifiable, nonlinear pattern used for the causal transformation of the parent vertices into child nodes.\\

 In this benchmark study, the configuration of the simulated causal \ac{DAG}s is determined by seven experimental factors, which can be found in Table \ref{tab: config}.
 We vary the number of nodes and the connectivity of the sampled graphs in order to explore the performance of \ac{CSL} models in both low-dimensional and high-dimensional settings.
-In addition to that, we consider the two most common graph types in \ac{CSL}, \ac{ER} and \ac{SF} graphs, for the generation of the cause-effect structure of datasets. { } We initiate the simulation with the \ac{ER} graph type.
+In addition, we consider the two most common graph types in \ac{CSL}, \ac{ER}, and \ac{SF} graphs, for the generation of the cause-effect structure of datasets. { } We initiate the simulation with the \ac{ER} graph type.
 The edge density of \ac{ER} graphs is determined by $p$, the probability for sampling an edge between each pair of nodes.
-In this regard, we configure the connectivity of \ac{SF} graphs by computing the scalar value $k$ from Equation \ref{eq:graphcapacity} in Appendix \ref{sec:Appendix2} based on the average number of sampled connections in \ac{ER} graphs for a given node size and edge density.
-The parameter $k$ determines the number of outgoing connections to each vertex, which are added during the preferential attachment process, when generating \ac{SF} graphs.
-By creating a mapping between the $k$ values for \ac{SF} graphs and the edge densities of \ac{ER} \ac{DAG}s for each node size, we keep the generated \ac{DAG}s comparable for both graph types in terms of connectivity, which can be seen in Figure \ref{fig:ER_SF_Edges}.\\
+For \ac{SF} graphs, we configure the connectivity based on the average number of sampled connections in \ac{ER} graphs for a given node size and edge density.
+The number of outgoing connections to each vertex, which are added during the preferential attachment process, determines the connectivity of \ac{SF} graphs.
+We create a mapping between the edge densities of \ac{ER} \ac{DAG}s and the scalar value $k$ from Equation \ref{eq:graphcapacity} in Appendix \ref{sec:Appendix2} for \ac{SF} graphs, so that the generated \ac{DAG}s remain comparable for both graph types in terms of connectivity.
+This can be seen in Figure \ref{fig:ER_SF_Edges}.\\